JamesNewton/git-ref/README.md

     then init or cd into a local repo, and add a link between the local and the remote repo with:<BR>
     <TT><B>git remote add <I>remoteName</I> <I>URL</I></B></TT><BR>
-    where <I>remoteName </I>any name you would like to give this remote, and
-    <I>URL </I>is the HTTPS URL.
-Each remote is given a name so that you can
-    have several.
-You can check the remotes that are associated with a local repo, including name and URL,&nbsp;with <BR>
+    where <I>remoteName </I>is any name you would like to give this remote but by convention is most often <TT>origin</TT>, and <I>URL </I>is the HTTPS URL.
+Each remote is given a name so that you can have several.
+You can check the remotes that are associated with a local repo, including name and URL,&nbsp;with the verbose version of get remote:<BR>
     <TT><B>git remote -v</B></TT>
   <LI>
     load the data from the local repo to the remote by doing the first